cjwit/vote/README.md

 * Chart transitions, reconfigure to work with React updates, add transitions
 * Consider different options than Session Storage to collect voting histories

+**Note: this isn't currently working and I'm in the process of making some updates.**